Joro97/Cloud_Asset_Uploader/README.md

 # Project description:
 This is a simple RESTful web service that can be used to upload assets to AWS S3 on the behalf of the person who started it.
-To that it issues presigned upload and download URLs that expire after a given period specified in seconds by the API caller.
+To do that it issues presigned upload and download URLs that expire after a given period specified in seconds by the API caller.

 # Architecture:
 This is a simple service written in GoLang that uses MongoDB to store the applications state.